aniket-analytics/Power-BI-Projects/Shop-Sales-Report/README.md

 - **Clothing & Electronics** are top-performing categories (~$13K each).
 - **Printers** generated the highest profit among sub-categories ($8.6K).
 - **Maharashtra** leads in sales among all states.
-- Some months (e.g., July & August) reported **negative profit**, indicating areas for cost optimization.
+- Some months (e.g., May & july) reported **negative profit**, indicating areas for cost optimization.

 ---